Five Stages of Child Development

 So, when it comes out as a baby, its entire environment changes.
 It loses its comfort, which has been enjoyed for months.

-The baby will react sharply to everything around it, including light, noise, change in temperature, etc. It responds to everything using its only known language, which is crying.
+The baby will react sharply to everything around it, including light, noise, a change in temperature, etc. It responds to everything using its only known language, which is crying.

 Once it is accustomed to the external environment, its cognitive abilities start developing.
 Babies start seeing objects, recognise faces and even respond to soft touches.

-Infant stage
+Infant Stage

 As time passes, the infant eventually rolls on the floor and tries to sit on its own.

-Toddler stage
+Toddler Stage

 At this stage, the child's motor skills start developing faster.
 Babies at this stage are generally called toddlers as they try to stand up, walk around and even climb up steps.

-The child’s cognitive abilities will have developed well by now.
+The child's cognitive abilities will have developed well by now.
 Because of this, the child starts developing routines.
 It also creates the necessity to express itself.
-Hence its language skills will automatically improve.
+Hence, its language skills will automatically improve.

-Preschool stage
+Preschool Stage

 Children can also draw proper structures and write lengthy sentences.